 Let’s face it.
 Weddings are not cheap!
 Especially when you’re working with a strict budget, you need to weigh your options and decide where your hard earned money is best spent.
 I think when it comes down to it, there are about a million other things you can spend your money on rather than wedding favors.
 You don’t need to offer your guests a gift for being at your wedding.
 The gift is the honor of being in your presence, obviously!
 I kid, I kid.
 But in all seriousness, the budget you have for wedding favors could be better utilized towards so many other areas of your wedding.
 A lot of times these favors end up in the junk drawer in the kitchen of many homes anyway!

 3.)
-Your bridal party loves you and wants to be there for you, but be realistic with your expectations of them.
+Your wedding party loves you and wants to be there for you, but be realistic with your expectations of them.

 4.)
 Asking for cash on your wedding registry is not tacky.